Our Services

 Helpful Resources

-Stomach burning with a gnawing pain high in the abdomen is often from a peptic ulcer, with flares commonly triggered by H. pylori infection, frequent NSAID use, excess stomach acid, smoking, alcohol, or serious illness.
+Stomach burning with gnawing pain high in the abdomen is a common sign of a peptic ulcer.
+Flare-ups are often triggered by H. pylori infection, frequent NSAID use, excess stomach acid, smoking, alcohol, or serious illness.

 Peptic ulcers (also called gastroduodenal ulcers) are open sores that develop in the lining of the stomach or the upper part of the small intestine.
 They are common and treatable, but they should never be ignored.